pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 27. Navigate to the **Triggers** section and click **Test trigger** on the `Analyze Opportunities` trigger.

 28. Once the agent finishes executing, verify:
-   - It retrieved opportunities from Salesforce
+   - It retrieved opportunities from the Sales App
    - It matched them to relevant news using Deep Reasoning
    - It populated the `Global.reportTemplate` with relevant content
    - It invoked the **Send a summary report** tool and sent an email to your test address